 Are You And Your Partner Drifting Apart?

-- Perhaps you have felt a gradual distance growing between you and your partner over time.
+Do you feel a gradual distance growing between you and your partner over time?

 Connection Often Breaks Down With

 It is not uncommon for the bond of a relationship to be challenged during difficult times.
 It’s possible that either you or your partner(s) have emotionally shut down, making it difficult for each of you to work through a difficult problem or situation.
 You may wonder: What went wrong?
 How can we be misunderstanding each other so much?
 Does this mean it is over?
 Is there any way to rekindle the bond we once felt?